-- U.S. and international economic and market conditions;

-- market disruption and volatility;

-- current and potential future supervisory action by bank supervisory authorities and changes in laws and regulations, or their interpretations;

-- restrictions on dividends and other distributions by laws and regulations and by our regulators and our capital structure;

-- credit losses and deterioration in asset or credit quality;

-- availability of capital;

-- potential goodwill impairment;

-- liquidity risk;

-- fluctuations in interest rates;

-- past and future acquisitions;

-- inflation and deflation;

-- success of expansion, if any, of our business in new markets;

-- the soundness of other financial institutions;

-- real estate market conditions;

-- our ability to compete with competitors;

-- increased costs of compliance and other risks associated with changes in regulation and the current regulatory environment, including the requirements of the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act"), the potential for substantial changes in the legal, regulatory, and enforcement framework and oversight applicable to financial institutions in reaction to recent adverse financial market events, including changes pursuant to the Dodd-Frank Act;
+- U.S. and international business and economic conditions; - credit risks of lending activities and deterioration in asset or credit quality; - current and potential future supervisory action by bank supervisory authorities; - increased costs of compliance and other risks associated with changes in regulation and the current regulatory environment, including the requirements of the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act"), and the potential for substantial changes in the legal, regulatory, and enforcement framework and oversight applicable to financial institutions in reaction to recent adverse financial market events, including changes pursuant to the Dodd-Frank Act; - potential goodwill impairment; - liquidity risk; - fluctuations in interest rates; - inflation and deflation; - risks associated with acquisitions and the expansion of our business into new markets; - real estate market conditions and the value of real estate collateral; - environmental liabilities; - the effect of repeal of the federal prohibition on payment of interest on demand deposit accounts; - our ability to compete with larger competitors; - the possibility of higher capital requirements, including implementation of the Basel III capital standards of the Basel Committee; - our ability to retain key personnel; - successful management of reputational risk; - natural disasters and geopolitical events;

-- the short term and long term impact of the Basel II and the proposed Basel III capital standards of the Basel Committee; - our ability to retain key personnel; - successful management of reputational risk; - natural disasters and geopolitical events; - general economic or business conditions in California, Asia and other regions where the Bank has operations; - restrictions on compensation paid to our executives as a result of our participation in the TARP Capital Purchase Program; - our ability to adapt our information technology systems; and - changes in accounting standards or tax laws and regulations.
+- general economic or business conditions in California, Asia, and other regions where the Bank has operations; - restrictions on compensation paid to our executives as a result of our participation in the TARP Capital Purchase Program; - failures, interruptions or security breaches of systems or data breaches; - our ability to adapt our systems to technological changes, including successfully implementing our core system conversion; - changes in accounting standards or tax laws and regulations; - market disruption and volatility; - restrictions on dividends and other distributions by laws and regulations and by our regulators and our capital structure; - successfully raising additional capital, if needed, and the resulting dilution of interests of holders of our common stock; and - the soundness of other financial institutions.

-These and other factors are further described in this Annual Report on Form 10-K (at Item 1A in particular), the Company's other reports filed with the SEC and other filings the Company makes with the SEC from time to time.
+These and other factors are further described in this Annual Report on Form 10-K (at Item 1A in particular), the Company's other reports filed with the Securities and Exchange Commission (the "SEC") and other filings the Company makes with the SEC from time to time.
 Actual results in any future period may also vary from the past results discussed in this report.
 Given these risks and uncertainties, readers are cautioned not to place undue reliance on any forward-looking statements, which speak to the date of this report.
 We have no intention and undertake no obligation to update any forward-looking statement or to publicly announce any revision of any forward-looking statement to reflect future developments or events, except as required by law.